 Yorkshire Chess History

-George Beech, Rev. George Cope Beach, Thomas John Beach
+George Beach, Rev. George Cope Beach, George Lewin Beach, Thomas John Beach

 Chess-players George Beach, M.A., L.L.D, the Rev. George Cope Beach, M.A., and Thomas John Beach (B.A./M.A.) belonged to three successive generations of the same family.
 George Beach (senior) was a schoolteacher; George Cope Beach was a cleric, while Thomas John Beach (usually known as “John” rather than “Thomas”) was a schoolteacher.

 By the nature of their professions, these three and their families moved round the country with their jobs.
 George Cope Beach was active as a chess-player in Yorkshire while rector of St. Martin’s, Micklegate, with St. Gregory’s, York, from 1919 to 1938, while John Beach (“T. J. Beach”) was active in Yorkshire at least up to leaving Leeds University.